Rhêmes-Notre-Dame

-Rhêmes-Notre-Dame (/fr/; Valdôtain: Noutra Dama de Réma) is a town and comune in the Aosta Valley region of north-west Italy.
+Rhêmes-Notre-Dame (/fr/; Valdôtain: Noutra Dama de Réma) is a comune (municipality) in the autonomous region of the Aosta Valley in Italy.
+With a population of 74, it is the least populous municipality in the Aosta Valley and the 2nd least densely populated in Italy.

 Geography

 Rhêmes-Notre-Dame is a mountain municipality located in the upper Rhêmes valley.
 It is part of Gran Paradiso National Park.
 It is surrounded by mountains and glaciers.
 Despite the presence of some hotels and downhill slopes it still is a natural place with a rural architectural structure.